packetmaven/roperation/README.md

 ## License

-**Educational and Authorized Research Use Only**
+This project is licensed under the **GNU General Public License v3.0** - see the [LICENSE](LICENSE) file for details.

+### Summary

+- ✅ Freedom to use, study, share, and modify the software
+- ✅ Source code must remain open under GPL-3.0
+- ✅ Modified versions must be clearly marked as changed
+- ⚠️  No warranty provided - use at your own risk

+### Security Research Ethics

-This software is provided for educational and authorized security research purposes.
-Users must obtain explicit permission before analyzing binaries they do not own or have authorization to test.
-The authors and contributors disclaim all liability for misuse.
+This software is intended for authorized security research and educational purposes only.
+Users must:
+- Obtain explicit permission before analyzing binaries they do not own

-See LICENSE file for complete terms.
+- Comply with all applicable laws and regulations
+- Use responsibly and ethically

+The authors and contributors disclaim all liability for misuse of this tool.

 ---